gtaylor44/Crane/README.md

 Assert.AreEqual(13, cust.CustomerOrders.Count);
 ```
 -----------------------------
-Set validateSelectColumns to true to validate all select columns have a home.
+Set validateSelectColumns to true to validate all select columns are mapped to corresponding model property.
 This is set to false by default.
 The below example sets an alias in stored procedure but because no custom column mapping has been setup, it's not mapped
-and throws an exception with a useful message.
+and throws a SprocMapperException.
 The same exception message is shown if the property does not exist or a custom
 column mapping is incorrect.
 Note that when mapping joins, it's important to have accurate 'partitionOn' arguments to avoid mixed results.

 ```sql